 Students progress on the basics fundamentals from Ballet I and add more use of the head and arms with exercises at the barre and in the center.
-Students begin adding steps together into longer combinations and begin executing sustained movements, pirouettes, and more complex jumps.
-Class meets two times weekly.
+Students begin adding steps together into longer combinations and being executing sustained movements, pirouettes, and more complex jumps.

 Intermediate-advanced ballet with beginner pointe progressing to intermediate pointe.
 Students continue to strengthen and gain technical articulation.
-Class meets four times weekly with two extra half hours of pointe class.
+Class meets four times a week with two extra half hours of pointe class.